P&O: Post war: 1945–2000

 In 1972, P&O formally absorbed the British-India Steam Navigation Company (BI).
 The amalgamation of these two companies began in 1914 but BI had retained its own identity until this time.
 Strick Line and Hain-Nourse, amongst several other lines were also taken over in the early 1970s.
 BI cargo ships were renamed Strath*M* (Strathmore, Strathmuir, Strathmay, etc.) or Strath*C* (Strathcarron, Strathcarrol), the Strick line ships renamed Strath*A* (Strathanna, Strathaird, Strathattrick (the big "A") etc.) and the Hain-Nourse ships Strath*T* (Strathtruim, Strathtay etc.).
 The newest ships were 6 Strath*D*s (Strathdoon, Strathduns etc.), SD14s built in Sunderland.
 P&O also built 6 ships in Stocznia Gdansk, Poland (the Strath*E*s) and 2 ships in Japan (the Strath*F*s) and bought into DOT, a naval shipping company.

 In 1975, P&O established Pandoro for operation of the company's Irish Sea RO-RO routes.
 Pandoro was an acronym for P and O Ro.
 In 1998 P&O European Ferries (Irish Sea) Ltd was formed by the internal merger of Pandoro Ltd. and P&O European (Felixstowe) Ltd., to run the Irish Sea routes.

 In 1987, P&O took over the European Ferries Group Plc—to which it had previously sold its cross channel ferry services in 1985—which traded as Townsend Thoresen, and renamed the company P&O European Ferries.

 Over the last quarter of the Twentieth Century P&O diversified into construction management (through the Bovis companies, which it owned from 1974 to 1999), property investment and development, and a variety of service businesses including exhibition and conference centres, but most of these activities were disposed of following the company's decision in March 1999 to concentrate on maritime and transport.
 Its P&O Ports and P&O Cold Logistics divisions developed from P&O's operations in Australia, where it has a leading position in these fields.

 Fastcraft is the name given to the service implemented after the split-up of P&O European Ferries in 1998.
-The first ship was called Superstar Express (entered service in 1998) and sailed alongside Pride of Cherbourg and Pride of Hampshire between Plymouth and Cherbourg.
+The first ship was called Superstar Express (entered service in 1998) and sailed alongside Pride of Cherbourg and Pride of Hampshire between Portsmouth and Cherbourg.